datascienceguide/datascienceguide.github.io/_posts/2015-12-30-regression.md

 In addition, we learn later in the course about classification methods which can also be used for regerssion.
 These include [decision trees](http://scikit-learn.org/stable/auto_examples/ensemble/plot_adaboost_regression.html#example-ensemble-plot-adaboost-regression-py), [nearest neighbour](http://scikit-learn.org/stable/auto_examples/neighbors/plot_regression.html#example-neighbors-plot-regression-py), [support vector regression](http://scikit-learn.org/stable/auto_examples/svm/plot_svm_regression.html#example-svm-plot-svm-regression-py), [isotonic regression](http://scikit-learn.org/stable/auto_examples/plot_isotonic_regression.html).

 For now, understand that these methods exist, and later once we learn model selection, evaluation and parameter tuning, we will learn which algorithm and method to use.

+### Multi-Regression

+After regression with 1 single features, the intuition can be extended to deal with multiple features called [multi-regresion](http://onlinestatbook.com/2/regression/multiple_regression.html) In simple linear regression, a criterion variable is predicted from one predictor variable.
+In multiple regression, the criterion is predicted by two or more variables.
+The basic idea is to find a linear combination of each of the features to predict the output.
+The problem is to find the values of m1, m2, ... mk and b in the equation shown below that give the best predictions.
+As in the case of simple linear regression, we define the best predictions as the predictions that minimize the squared errors of prediction.

+$$y = m_1 x_1 + m_2 x_2 + m_3 x_3 ... m_k x_k + b $$

+Instead of a line for one features and an output, with more than one feature, the result is a plane.
+Tutorial 4 covers examples of multi-regression with real world data.